giellatekno/oahpa/sms/00_readme.txt

 Possible improvement in smsoahpa userinterface:
 *html-based input tool for special Skolt Saami letters, like we had earlier in the webdicts for sjd and sms ==> cip: not before Inari

+Link to the dictionry
+==> perhaps better to saan.oahpa.no?

 The different book names need to be included into the menue:
 Menue for book names: